ECMWF weather data soon open to public [2rd part]

-Source : The Parliament Mag by Umberto Modigliani, deputy director of forecasts of ECMWF, responsible, with the department director, continuous production of forecasts and user relations.
+Source : The Parliament Mag par Umberto Modigliani, ECMWF Deputy Director of Forecasts, responsible, with the department director, continuous production of forecasts and relations with users.

-Beginning of October, the European Center for Medium-Range Weather Forecasts (ECMWF) will take a big step forward by making hundreds of its forecast maps freely available to all.
+Early October, the European Centre for Medium-Range Weather Forecasts (ECMWF) will take a big step forward by making hundreds of its forecast maps available to everyone free of charge.

-These changes are part of a large European initiative to make public sector data free and open, to encourage innovation and support a thriving data-driven digital economy.
+The changes are part of a broader European initiative to make public sector data free and open, encourage innovation and support a thriving data-driven digital economy.

-Until now, full access to these forecast charts was restricted to national meteorological and hydrological services of ECMWF Member States and Cooperating States, to members of the World Meteorological Organization and to business customers.
-Access was subject to a series of custom licenses and high fees.
+Thus far, full access to these forecast maps was restricted to the national meteorological and hydrological services of the Member States and the ECMWF Cooperating States, to members of the World Meteorological Organization and commercial customers.
+Access was subject to a series of customized licenses and high royalties.

-The cards will cover the whole world, all types of weather situations, including extreme events, up to, which is very important, will also include probability-based information, providing guidance on confidence in forecasts.
+The maps will cover the entire world, All types of weather situations, including extreme events, and, which is very important, will also include probability-based information, providing insights into confidence in forecasts.

 Les prévisions des précipitations et de la pression au niveau moyen de la mer ne sont qu'un exemple parmi les centaines de cartes du CEPMMT qui seront mises à disposition.

-Predictions of precipitation and mean sea level pressure are just one of the hundreds of ECMWF maps that will be made available..
+The forecasts of precipitation and mean sea level pressure are just one example of the hundreds of ECMWF maps that will be made available.

-Forecast maps will be free and open, so that users can share, redistribute and adapt information according to their needs, even for commercial applications, provided the ECMWF is cited as the source.
-These changes also mean a shift to an open data policy for historical information in the ECMWF's huge stockpile., which contains billions of weather fields, including recent and past forecasts.
-It represents the largest archive of this type of data in the world..
+The forecast maps will be free and open, so that users will be able to share, redistribute and adapt information according to their needs, even for commercial applications, provided that ECMWF is mentioned as the source.
+These changes also mean the shift to an open data policy for historical information in ECMWF's huge stockpile, which contains billions of weather fields, including recent and past forecasts.
+It represents the largest archive of this type of data in the world.

-Rolf Brennerfelt, President of the ECMWF Policy Advisory Committee explains :
+Rolf Brennerfelt, Chair of the ECMWF Political Advisory Committee explains :

 "The societal benefits associated with free and open data are significant.
-We understand that with change comes financial challenges, but the benefits outweigh these challenges.
-We are in a period of transition, and this first batch of data made freely accessible is a very good start and illustrates our commitment to this principle ”
+We recognize that with change comes financial challenges, But the benefits outweigh these challenges.
+We are in a period of transition, and this first batch of data made freely available is a very good start and illustrates our commitment to this principle."

-Under the European Open Data Directive, EU member states will be required to make as much information available as possible for reuse.
-Weather forecasts are considered "high value" data, whose reuse is associated with particularly important benefits for society and the economy.
+Under the EU's Open Data Directive, EU Member States will be required to make as much information available as possible for re-use.
+Weather forecasts are considered "high-value" data, whose reuse is associated with particularly important benefits for society and the economy.

-The EU's Copernicus Earth Observation Program (¹), several elements of which are implemented by ECMWF, already apply, and this since its creation, a policy of free and open data.
-With several thousand users, the program offers a multitude of examples of the benefits that open data can bring.
+The EU's Copernicus Earth Observation Programme (¹), several elements of which are implemented by ECMWF, Already applying, and this since its creation, A policy of free and open data.
+With several thousand users, The program offers a multitude of examples of the benefits that open data can bring.

 And then ?

-At time, Umberto Modigliani only talks about forecast maps, but Rolf Brennerfelt talks about a period of transition, of a first batch of data being a good start.
-We can reasonably hope that, following the initiative of Météo-France, data in GRIB format will be freely accessible.
-We will finally be able to benefit from IFS models free of charge (²), Hirlam, and others who are known to be some of the best in the world.
+At time, Umberto Modigliani only talks about forecast maps, but Rolf Brennerfelt speaks of a transition period, of a first batch of data being a good start.
+It is reasonable to hope that, following the initiative of Météo-France, data in GRIB format will be freely accessible.
+We will finally be able to benefit from IFS models for free (²), Hirlam, and others who are known to be among the best in the world.

 –––

-(¹) After having successfully coordinated the European MyOcean projects since 2009, Mercator Ocean has been formally appointed by the European Commission the 11 November 2014 to implement and operate the "Copernicus Marine Environment Monitoring Service" as part of the European Earth Observation Program Copernicus.
+(¹) After having successfully coordinated European MyOcean projects since 2009, Mercator Ocean was officially appointed by the European Commission on 11 November 2014 to implement and operate the "Copernicus Marine Environment Monitoring Service" in the framework of the European Earth Observation Programme Copernicus models.

 –––